 I had something come up and could not get to them right away but they seemed to do fine in the water for a few days.
 They were kept in the greenhouse but a shady spot in the yard will work just fine too.

-I cut the large roots back so it is easier to fit them in the pots, the smaller roots will be fine to get started.
+With some I had to cut the large roots back so it was easier to fit them in the pots, the smaller roots will be fine to get started.

-I fill some gallon pots with potting soil halfway then plop in a sucker before filling the pot the rest of the way with soil.
+Fill some 1-gallon pots or taller 4-inch pots with potting soil halfway then place the lilac sucker or shoot into it before filling the pot the rest of the way with soil.

 I had to use the larger diameter pot for this mass of roots.

 Propagating Lilacs in pots